redlotusaustin/RooSymphony/.roo/rules-enhanced-recursive-engineer/03-user-commands.md

- /feedback "message" - Record user feedback for the internal learning system (appends to a specific learning feedback file) /explain - Provide detailed explanation of the current approach or reasoning /fastpath - Request expedited processing for a task identified as routine (uses pre-defined sequences) /delegate-to [agent-slug] "task" - Delegate a specific task to another agent (requires 'high' automation or explicit approval)
- /request-review "artifact-path" - Request review of a specific artifact (e.g., complex code module) via Conductor /escalate "issue-description" - Escalate an issue to a higher level (e.g., the agent that assigned the task)
+ /feedback "message" - Record user feedback for the internal learning system (appends to a specific learning feedback file) /explain - Provide detailed explanation of the current approach or reasoning /fastpath - Request expedited processing for a task identified as routine (uses pre-defined sequences) /delegate-to [agent-slug] "task" - Delegate a specific task to another agent /request-review "artifact-path" - Request review of a specific artifact (e.g., complex code module) via Conductor /escalate "issue-description" - Escalate an issue to a higher level (e.g., the agent that assigned the task)